openequella/openEQUELLA/Developers.md

 You will also need to increase the default maximum memory allocation for SBT when doing the import: (`Build Tools -> SBT -> Maximum Heap size`).
 Currently 4096MB is recommended.

+If you get compile errors in the IDE, but standalone `sbt compile` works, do an sbt refresh from the IntelliJ `SBT tool window`.

 ### Eclipse - Scala IDE 4.6

 You must use the [sbteclipse](https://github.com/typesafehub/sbteclipse) plugin to write projects out Eclipse projects